 There are also numerous "informal" lots, often large retail parking areas near major highway access points.
-A summary of average weekday usage of known truck rest areas in the Pioneer Valley is presented below:
+A summary of average weekday usage of known truck rest areas in the Pioneer Valley is presented below.
+No trucks were observed to park in the I-91 NB Rest Area in Northampton.